 We showcase real stories of people who newly arrived in the U.S. and how they built their credit scores, and give advice on how you can skip these steps all together if you only want a credit card.

-Newcomers to the United States used to have to build credit from scratch — now they can transfer their international credit history to U.S. to apply for credit cards, loans, housing and more.
+Newcomers to the United States used to have to build credit from scratch — now they can transfer their international credit report to the U.S. to apply for credit cards, loans, housing and more.

 Whether you’re temporarily moving to the U.S. for school or work, or making a long-term transition, you may be looking to open a new credit card